You Belong Here

-Our search committee for both tenure-track positions is comprised of four faculty in psychology: Dr. Amie McKibban (Community Psychologist), Dr. Aimee Mark (Social Psychologist), Dr. Sid Hall (Industrial Psychologist), and Dr. Zachary Pilot (Cognitive Developmental Psychologist).
+Our last search committee for our tenure-track positions was comprised of four faculty in psychology: Dr. Amie McKibban (Community Psychologist), Dr. Aimee Mark (Social Psychologist), Dr. Sid Hall (Industrial Psychologist), and Dr. Zachary Pilot (Cognitive Developmental Psychologist).
 Click here to learn more about their research.
-They'll share information about their classes and other activities in the interview process if you are interested!
+Committee members will share information about their classes and other activities in the interview process if you are interested.

 Once Applications are Received

-We will begin reviewing application materials on or around 01/11/2023 and will invite candidates on our short list for a brief (30 minute) virtual interview following our initial review.
+We will begin reviewing application materials approximately 3 weeks after the position has been posted and will invite candidates on our short list for a brief (30 minute) virtual interview following our initial review.
 This brief interview will give you a chance to ask any questions that may not be answered here.
 It will also give us a chance to learn a bit more about you, your interest in USI, and your teaching and research.

-This phase is iterative, so please feel free to apply after 01/11/2023.
-You can check Wiki Psychology Jobs for updates as we are able to post them.
+This phase is iterative, so please feel free to apply after we begin the review.

 Once virtual interviews are complete, we will invite three finalists for each position to campus for in-person interviews.
 We're excited to introduce you to our department and to give you a chance to see our beautiful campus and the people who work and study here!

 What to Expect Upon Arrival

 You will arrive the day before your on-campus interview.
 We will arrange all transportation and hotel accommodations to make your visit as comfortable and smooth as possible.
 If you arrive early enough in the evening, we will take you to dinner and back to the hotel.
 We understand you may have different needs and will work to accommodate those needs.